May 17th 2018

 Non-comedogenic makeup is key for clearer skin.
 Cosmetic dermatologist Dr Sam Bunting reveals what might be sabotaging your skin, and what you can do to restore your radiance

 Do your pores become more noticable no matter how much powder you use?
 Spots seem to get angrier when you’re trying to conceal them?
-It’s a cruel irony that the very products you’re using to ‘solve’ or correct your imperfections could be making them worse.
+It’s a cruel irony that the very products you’re using to ‘solve’ or correct your imperfections could be making them worse by clogging the pores.
 We asked world-class dermatologist Dr Sam Bunting for the skincare and makeup products and habits to avoid, and those non-comedogenic (i.e. non pore-blocking) heroes to embrace.
 Good skin days ahoy.

 Is it a myth that makeup clogs your pores?